 In addition to governance oversight, we are responsible for the director nomination process and oversight of Mullen Group's compensation practices.
 We develop a work plan each year to ensure we will effectively monitor all areas that fall within our written mandate in a timely manner.
-During 2015 we met on five occasions and successfully addressed all areas within our work plan.
+During 2018 we met on four occasions and successfully addressed all areas within our work plan.
 Notable actions included:

-- The annual review of our corporate policies, i.e., our code of conduct known as the "Behaviour Guide - How We Conduct our Business", Whistleblower Policy, External Communications and Disclosure Policy, and Trading in Securities Policy, ensuring such policies aligned with Mullen Group's culture and core objectives. - A thorough review and support of Mullen Group's management development process and succession plans. - Completed the annual assessment of the Board's composition utilizing the skills matrix to assist in assessing the Board's expertise in relation to those attributes important to the success of Mullen Group's Board as a whole.
-The skills matrix is outlined for your reference on page 24. - > Developed and adopted a Majority Voting Policy. - The review and assessment of reports compiled for benchmarking purposes against the Comparator Group (refer to page 31) in relation to the various components of remuneration for directors and executive officers. - The review and approval of the 2014 Profit Share Program, the 2015 Compensation Program, and Share Option grants for the 2015 year. - > The evaluation of the Board, its committees and the Chief Executive Officer. - The formation of a special committee to manage the director recruitment process and review potential candidates.
+- The annual review of our corporate policies, i.e., our code of conduct known as the "Behaviour Guide How We Conduct our Business", Whistleblower Policy, External Communications and Disclosure Policy, and Trading in Securities Policy, ensuring such policies aligned with Mullen Group's culture and core objectives. - ➤ A thorough review and support of Mullen Group's management development process and succession plans. - Completed the annual assessment of the Board's composition and assessed the Board's expertise in relation to those attributes important to the success of Mullen Group's Board as a whole. - > Reviewed and discussed the environmental, social and governance practices of the Corporation. - Met with representatives of the Canadian Coalition for Good Governance to discuss the governance practices of the Corporation. - ➤ The review and assessment of reports compiled for benchmarking purposes against the Comparator Group (refer to page 33) in relation to the various components of remuneration for directors and executive officers. - > The review and approval of the 2018 Profit Share Program and the 2019 Compensation Program. - > The evaluation of the Board, its committees and the Chief Executive Officer. - Held in camera sessions with the Chief Executive Officer for each quarter. - Recommended the approval of the Mullen Group Performance Plan, a retention compensation incentive for our executives and Business Unit leaders, which was unanimously approved by the Board. - Coordinated the attendance of our Board members to attend the Management Leadership Conference held in September of 2018.

-Moving into 2016 we will continue to monitor regulatory developments and governance best practices as they evolve, including Board composition and diversity.
-In recognition of the importance of Board diversity, it is the intention of the CNG committee to recruit two qualified female directors for appointment to our Board over the course of 2016.
+Moving into 2019 we will continue to monitor regulatory developments and governance best practices as they evolve, including Board composition, diversity and environmental, social and governance management.
 As a committee, we believe Mullen Group's corporate governance practices meet the underlying responsibilities of the Guidelines while remaining appropriate to our circumstances.

+Submitted by the CNG Committee

+Greg Bay

-Submitted by the CNG Committee Alan Archibald Lead Director and CNG Committee Chairman
+Lead Director and CNG Committee Chairman